Wade Allison (ice hockey): Amateur

-In 2015, Allison committed to playing NCAA Division I college ice hockey at Western Michigan University.
+In 2015, Allison committed to playing college ice hockey at Western Michigan University.
 He drew attention in his freshman year in the Broncos program, finishing his season with 29 points on 12 goals and 17 assists, as well as a playoff appearance.
-On December 9, 2017, Allison netted his second hat trick of the 2017-18 season, becoming one of two NCAA hockey players to score multiple hat tricks that season.
+On December 9, 2017, Allison netted his second hat trick of the 2017–18 season, becoming one of two NCAA players to score multiple hat tricks that season.

-On January 13, 2018, Allison suffered an anterior cruciate ligament injury in a game against St. Cloud State, and did not return to play until midway through his junior year.
-During the 2019-20 season, Allison was named as an alternate captain for the Broncos.
+On January 13, 2018, Allison suffered an anterior cruciate ligament injury in a game against St. Cloud State University, and did not return to play until midway through his junior year.
+During the 2019–20 season, Allison was named as an alternate captain for the Broncos.
 Later that season, Allison suffered a shoulder injury, and only appeared in 26 games, over the course of which he scored 10 goals and 23 points.
-While the Broncos qualified for the 2020 NCHC Tournament, all playoff games were canceled on March 12, 2020 due to the COVID-19 pandemic.
+While the Broncos qualified for the 2020 NCHC Tournament, all playoff games were canceled on March 12, 2020, due to the COVID-19 pandemic.

 Professional

-Philadelphia Flyers
+Philadelphia Flyers (2020–2024)

-On June 25, 2016, Allison was selected in the 2nd round of the 2016 NHL Entry Draft, 52nd overall, by the Philadelphia Flyers.
+On June 25, 2016, Allison was selected in the second round of the 2016 NHL entry draft, 52nd overall, by the Philadelphia Flyers.
 He was given the option to begin professional hockey before completing his college career, but elected to continue playing at WMU, citing a desire to monitor his ACL injury, as well as a perceived opportunity to play in the NCAA Division I Men's Ice Hockey Tournament.

 On March 27, 2020, the Flyers signed Allison to an entry-level contract.
-Allison suffered an undisclosed injury during the Flyers training camp and started the 2020-21 season on the injury reserve.
+Allison suffered an undisclosed injury during the Flyers training camp and started the 2020–21 season on the injury reserve.

 Allison made his NHL debut on April 15, 2021, against the Pittsburgh Penguins.
-He scored his first goal in the next game, April 17, on Ilya Samsonov of the Washington Capitals.
+He scored his first NHL goal in the next game, on April 17, in a 6–3 loss against the Washington Capitals.

+Nashville Predators (2024)

+On March 8, 2024, the Flyers traded Allison to the Nashville Predators in exchange for Denis Gurianov.
+He did not feature in a game with the Predators, playing out the season with AHL affiliate, the Milwaukee Admirals, posting three goals and five points through 14 regular season games.

+Barys Astana (2024)

+Released as a free agent by the Predators, Allison signed his first contract abroad in agreeing to a one-year deal with Barys Astana of the Kontinental Hockey League (KHL) on July 12, 2024.
+In the 2024–25 season, Allison made just 12 appearances with Barys in registering only two goals, before he mutually agreed to terminate the remainder his contract on November 4.

+Straubing Tigers (2025–present)

+On September 13, 2025, the Straubing Tigers of the Deutsche Eishockey Liga (DEL) signed Allison to a contract for the 2025–26 season.